-Join Bonnie Biafore for an in-depth discussion in this video Determining the critical path, part of Managing Project Schedules.
+Join Bonnie Biafore for an in-depth discussion in this video Determining the critical path, part of Project Management Foundations: Schedules (2013).

 The critical path is a connective sequence of tasks that runs from the …start of the project to the finish.
 That means any changes to dates on the …critical path change the project finish date. …Before you use the critical path to manage your schedules, you should …understand what makes tasks critical.
 And how to identify them. …The tasks on the critical path have one thing in common. …They have zero total slack.
 Total slack, also called flow, is the …amount of time that a task can move in the schedule before it affects the …project finish date.
 So zero total slack means that the tasks …are hemmed in by their predecessors and successors.…